Program details are provided lower on the page.

-Information Technology Degrees at CTU Aurora
+Information Technology Degrees at CTU Denver South

-CTU Aurora’s Information Technology (IT) degree programs help students prepare to meet the computer technology needs of organizations in various industries including business, healthcare, government and education.
+CTU Denver South’s Information Technology (IT) degree programs help students prepare to meet the computer technology needs of organizations in various industries including business, healthcare, government and education.
 Students have the opportunity to develop practical, hands-on knowledge and expertise in installing, customizing and maintaining hardware and software applications to support an organization’s activities.
 Students can also focus on specialized degree plans in disciplines such as data or network management, web development, and IT security.

 Technology is no longer just for business.
 We use it to stay in touch, to read about our world and to access games and media for entertainment.
 Computers, tablets, smart phones and other high-tech devices are everywhere – and our reliance on this technology requires people in Information Technology fields to create and maintain these tools.

 CTU’s IT faculty is dedicated to providing students with the opportunity to develop the skills they need to become IT professionals.
-Our professors are talented instructors with real-world experience who are passionate about teaching, and they work hard to establish genuine rapport with their students in an interactive learning environment.
+Our faculty are talented instructors with real-world experience who are passionate about teaching, and they work hard to establish genuine rapport with their students in an interactive learning environment.

 On-Campus and Online IT Programs